tolgee/ai-migrator/README.md

 ### Environment Variables

+For this tool, you can configure either Azure OpenAI or OpenAI directly.
+Set the appropriate environment variables based on the setup you're using.

+**For Azure OpenAI:**
-- **AZURE_OPENAI_API_KEY**: The API key for OpenAI, required for interacting with the ChatGPT API.
+- **AZURE_OPENAI_API_KEY:** The API key for OpenAI, required for interacting with the ChatGPT API.
-- **AZURE_OPENAI_ENDPOINT**: The endpoint URL for your Azure OpenAI instance, used to send API requests to Azure OpenAI.
+- **AZURE_OPENAI_ENDPOINT:** The endpoint URL for your Azure OpenAI instance, used to send API requests to Azure OpenAI.
-- **AZURE_OPENAI_DEPLOYMENT**: The name of the OpenAI model deployment in Azure, used to specify which model (e.g., gpt-4o) is being used.
+- **AZURE_OPENAI_DEPLOYMENT:** The name of the OpenAI model deployment in Azure, used to specify which model (e.g., gpt-4o) is being used.

+**For OpenAI:**
+- **OPENAI_API_KEY:** The API key for OpenAI, required for accessing OpenAI’s ChatGPT API.
+- **OPENAI_ENDPOINT:** The endpoint URL for OpenAI, typically https://api.openai.com/v1/chat/completions.

 <hr>